denysastapov/crypto-news-test1/README.md

 ## Installation

-1. Copy the plugin folder to `wp-content/plugins/`.
+1. Copy the plugin folder crypto-ticker-plugin to `wp-content/plugins/`.
 2. Activate the plugin in the WordPress admin panel.
 3. The crypto ticker will be displayed in the footer of your website.